 If you want to be on the safe side, purchase your stone from a registered jeweler instead of an unknown online source.
 Obtain a certificate of appraisal.

 Synthetic Ruby is a great, cost-efficient option.
 It has the same chemical structure as a naturally occurring Ruby, the only difference being that it was created in a lab by humans.

-The only difference is that synthetic Rubies will be flawless compared to natural stones, which are bound to have microscopic flaws and blemishes.
+The only difference is that synthetic Rubies will be flawless compared to natural stones, which will have microscopic flaws and blemishes.

 They are a great alternative when shopping for Rubies on a budget.